Islandora-Labs/drupal_filter_validator/README.md

 <FilterDrupal_Connection xmlns="http://islandora.ca">
 ```

-* a shell script that parses your filter-drupal.xml file for your Drupal database connection details, tests the connection, and tests the user's privileges on the Drupal user table.
+* a Python (2.7) script that parses your filter-drupal.xml file for your Drupal databaes connection details and tests each `<connection>` entry in the file.

 ## Requirements

-* The shell script uses the `xpath` utility ([manpage](http://manpages.ubuntu.com/manpages/precise/en/man1/xpath.1p.html)) that ships with Ubuntu.
-On RedHat systems, this can be installed with `yum install perl-XML-XPath`.
+* Python 2.7 or higher.
 * `mysqlshow` must be intalled on the server where the script is running.